RajeshGajengi/eks-3tier-app-cicd/docs/database-setup.md

     - EKS worker nodes
     - Jenkins server (if needed)

+## Best Practices
+- Use AWS Secrets Manager for DB credentials.
+- Rotate passwords periodically.
+- Avoid exposing RDS publicly.

+---
 **Note**
 - Ensure the RDS endpoint and credentials are added in Jenkins credentials:
     - `database_url`
     - `database_user`
     - `database_password`

-**Best Practices**
-- Use AWS Secrets Manager for DB credentials.
-- Rotate passwords periodically.
-- Avoid exposing RDS publicly.

 <!--
 > 💡 If you're provisioning RDS via Terraform, refer to your Terraform config (e.g., `terraform/rds.tf`) for the actual DB name, username, and endpoint. -->